gabrielakinker/CCLE_heterogeneity/README.md

 This resource provides the R code to reproduce key results described in Kinker et al. "Pan-cancer single cell RNA-seq uncovers recurring programs of cellular heterogeneity".

-The analyses are divided in 6 main modules:
+The analyses are divided into 6 main modules:
 **1.** Identifying discrete and continuous patterns of expression heterogeneity within cell lines and human tumors.
 **2.** Definying heterogeneity patterns that are shared between multiple cell lines and between multiple human tumors (i.e. recurrent heterogeneous programs, RHPs).
 **3-4.** Comparying RHPs found in cell lines to RHPs found in human tumor samples.